 Home equity loan (HELOC).
 Your home will likely have equity you can draw on if you need a larger loan.
 These are secure loans and lines of credit that use your home as collateral.
 They have lower interest rates than unsecured loans, but you do risk losing your home if you’re unable to repay.
 This type of loan would only be necessary if you run into some seriously expensive medical bills, and you should explore all other options first.

-Available loans to help cover your medical expenses
+Compare more loans to help cover medical expenses

 What factors should I consider when comparing loans?